Blacks and Whites' Carnival: Origins

-The Blacks and Whites Carnival has its origins in the fusion of multiple cultures and expressions: the Andes, the Amazon and the Pacific culture.
+The Blacks and Whites Carnival originated from a fusion of multiple cultures and expressions: the Andes, the Amazon, and the Pacific culture.
 It was first celebrated in the 16th century, in 1546.
-This distinguishes it from other similar festivals, starting with the date on which it is performed, which has a distinctly indigenous origin.
-It coincides with the celebration of the Moon (Quilla), which is reminiscent of the rituals performed by the Pastos and the Quillacingas, agrarian cultures who, at harvest time, honored the moon with dances, and in other rituals they prayed to the sun to protect their crops.
+The date of the carnival sets it apart from other similar festivals, as it has a distinctly indigenous origin.
+The Blacks and Whites Carnival coincides with the celebration of the Moon (Quilla), which is reminiscent of the rituals performed by the Pastos and the Quillacingas; agrarian cultures who honored the moon with dances as well as praying to the sun to protect their crops at harvest time.

 These celebrations, with the fusion and influence from Spanish culture, gave rise to Hispanic religious syncretism, whose expressions eventually would become the Pasto carnival.
-In the 19th century, the authorities prohibited these festivities to avoid indigenous uprisings, and around 1834 the festivities reappeared, of the indigenous people with their children, the mestizos with masquerades and mainly local people's celebrations.
-These were all duly framed in the religious calendar, mainly with the festivities of the Virgen de las Mercedes, (Virgin of Mercy, 24 September) and the Immaculate Conception of Mary (8 December).
+In the 19th century, the authorities prohibited such festivities to avoid indigenous uprisings.
+However, the festivities reappeared in 1834; from indigenous people with their children, to mestizos with masquerades, and local people's celebrations.
+These were all duly framed in the religious calendar, particularly the festivities of the Virgen de las Mercedes, (Virgin of Mercy, 24 September) and the Immaculate Conception of Mary (8 December).

 In those times, on the eve of Three Kings' Day, the game of negritos (little blacks) was also held festively and spontaneously, mainly between whites and mestizos, due to the low presence of the black population in Pasto.
 This festival contrasted by the extroversion of a community characterized by a peaceful and taciturn life, which found in those days an opportunity to break the established.

 Its origin was a "holiday" for blacks, originating in Gran Cauca, the region to which Pasto belonged.
 In 1607 there was a slave rebellion in Remedios, Antioquia that caused panic among the colonial authorities.
 This event was remembered by the large black population of Popayán who demanded a day of rest in which they could be truly free.
 To preserve social peace, the Spanish Crown granted 5 January for this purpose.